RaineyAbe/glacier-snow-cover-mapping/README.md

 #### 5. Add Conda environment as an ipykernel

-Now, run the following command in a terminal so that you can use the `planet-snow` environment in Jupyter Notebook/Lab:
+Now, run the following command so that you can use the `snow-cover-mapping` environment in Jupyter Notebook/Lab:

 `python -m ipykernel install --user --name=snow-cover-mapping`

 ## Run the snow classification and snowline detection pipeline

-The workflow can be run using Jupyter Notebooks -- located in the `notebooks` directory or Python scripts -- located in the `scripts` directory.
-To run a Notebook, open a new Terminal, navigate (`cd`) to `snow-cover-mapping/notebooks`, activate the Conda environment (if using), and run the command `jupyter lab` or `jupyter notebook` to open the Jupyter interface in a web browser.
+The workflow can be run using Jupyter Notebooks -- located in the `notebooks` directory, or Python scripts -- located in the `scripts` directory.
+To run a Notebook, open a new Terminal window, navigate (`cd`) to `snow-cover-mapping/notebooks`, activate the Conda environment (if using), and run the command `jupyter lab` or `jupyter notebook` to open the Jupyter interface in a web browser.

-Note: The first time you open a notebook, you will likely have to specify the kernel as `snow-cover-mapping`, which will then enable the use of the environment for future use in the notebook.
+Note: The first time you open a notebook, you will likely have to specify the kernel as `snow-cover-mapping`.

 #### 1. Download PlanetScope imagery
 Download imagery either through Planet Explorer or using the Python API with the `download_PlanetScope_images.ipynb` notebook.

 #### 2. Run the snow detection workflow
 Run the `snow_classification_pipeline.ipynb` notebook.
 This requires a [free Google Earth Engine account](https://signup.earthengine.google.com/#!/) to access imagery.

-#### 3. Filter median snowline elevations and identify the annual ELAs for all years of observation using the `snowline_filter_fit.ipynb` notebook.
+#### 3. Filter median snowline elevations time series using the `snowline_filter_fit.ipynb` notebook to mitigate the impact of poor image quality or classification.

-#### Optional: some example code for plotting results is provided in the `make_figures.ipynb` notebook.

 <img src="https://github.com/RaineyAbe/snow-cover-mapping/blob/main/figures/median_snowline_elevs.png" alt="Image processing workflow" width="600"/>